The Daily Dose: Daily Oppas (Part 2)

 February 20: Song Joong-ki (송중기), The Big Boss

-Over the next 15 episodes, a heady mix of Song Joong-ki’s gentle confidence, self-effacing humor, and sinister slant for combat proved to be irresistible for audiences who had long wished for a modern, sensitive male lead.
+Over the next 15 episodes, a heady mix of Song Joong-ki’s gentle confidence, self-effacing humor, and sinister combat slant proved irresistible for audiences who had long wished for a modern, sensitive male lead.
 Almost overnight, the boyish Joong-ki was catapulted from domestic heartthrob to global Hallyu superstar.

 The following year, he proved he had serious acting chops behind all that charm, transforming into "A Werewolf Boy" (2012) and into a scorned lover seeking revenge in "The Innocent Man" (2012).